Mary Emma Woolley: Mount Holyoke Presidency

 Immediately upon arrival at Mount Holyoke, Woolley outlined her views on female education.
 While in the past, the college had placed an emphasis on women's education in service to society, Woolley stressed that in the future, a women's education would not need to be justified by anything but intellectual grounds.
-Woolley believed education, roughly, was a preparation for life, and that an educated woman was able to achieve anything.
+Woolley believed education was a preparation for life, and that an educated woman was able to achieve anything.
 She argued that if women had not succeeded in the past, it was because their education, or lack thereof, had held them back.

 As the president of a women's college, one of her many responsibilities was to publicly support female education.
 During her 36-year presidency, she worked to end the prejudice of the era that contended that women had a natural learning disability and that intellectual work negatively affected their health.
 Woolley began to have influence within the academic community, and she led cooperative efforts with other women's colleges to raise funds, academic standards and public consciousness for women's education.
 During Woolley's presidency, she built a strong faculty, attracting scholars from the most prestigious graduate schools by offering increased salaries, fellowships, and sabbaticals.

 Woolley also attempted to improve the quality of students admitted to Mount Holyoke, after raising admission standards, introducing honors programs and general examinations for seniors.
 The college endowment also grew from $500,000 to nearly $5 million and the campus added sixteen new building during her 36-year presidency.
 One of her most significant changes came when she abolished the domestic work system, instituted by the college's founder, Mary Lyon.
 When Lyon founded the college in 1837, students were required to cook and clean for economic reasons, and other women's colleges followed the example.
 By 1901, Mount Holyoke was the only women's college with the system still in place and Woolley thought the system was old fashioned and an obstacle in her goal of making Mount Holyoke intellectually equal to male colleges.

 She also created a position for Jeanette Marks, who taught English and Theater at Mount Holyoke until her retirement in 1941.
 Though the women never publicly acknowledged a lesbian relationship, there were some undercurrents of resentment at the college for Woolley's alleged "favoritism" towards Marks.